nhancv/safe-infrastructure/docs/running_locally.md

 By default, tx service will auto setup `MasterCopies` and `Proxy Factories` for [a of networks](https://github.com/safe-global/safe-eth-py/blob/main/gnosis/safe/addresses.py).
-If your network is not supported you have to add the addresses manually in http://localhost:8000/txs/admin/
+If your network is not supported, you have to add the addresses manually in http://localhost:8000/txs/admin/ -> `Safe Transaction Service`:
+- MasterCopies = Safe master copies -> Add SAFE_SINGLETON (The singleton contract is also known as the master copy of the Safe)
+- ProxyFactories: Proxy factories -> Add SAFE_PROXY_FACTORY

 ## Step 5: Add your webhooks